schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Worldwide Clearing

-A order clerk bolts at a immersive chapel.
+A order clerk bolts at an immersive chapel.

 ## Contractor